Fukiri/product-tracking-hardhat/ReadMe_to_run_it_daily.txt

 8. Leave the terminal as it is for logs.
 9. Open another CMD in the folder.
 10. Run "npx hardhat run scripts/deploy.js --network localhost".
+11. Refer to database_setup README.md file for guide to create database and running it.
 11. Head to "localhost:3000".
 12. Confirm your Metamask wallet account.
 Reset the wallet if needed due to cache issues on Metamask.